bahmutov/all-logs/README.md

 ### Message format

 Each message object has type, namespace and the message text.
+It also contains a timestamp as ISO string.
+See [src/index.d.ts](src/index.d.ts) for the exact interface definition.

 ### Middleware